hyperledger-labs/private-data-objects/ccf_transaction_processor/README.md

 ${PDO_SOURCE_ROOT}/ccf_transaction_processor/scripts/ping_test.py
 ```

-While invoking the test from a remote machine, make sure to 1) store the
+While invoking the test from a remote machine, be sure to 1) copy the
-ccf keys under a path pointed to by the env variable PDO_LEDGER_KEY_ROOT, and
+CCF keys from the directory pointed to by the environment variable
+`PDO_LEDGER_KEY_ROOT` on the server where the transaction processor is
+running to the directory pointed to by `PDO_LEDGER_KEY_ROOT` on the
-2) set PDO_LEDGER_URL to http://ccf-ip-address:6600, where ccf-ip-address is the
+client host, and 2) set `PDO_LEDGER_URL` to http://ccf-ip-address:6600,
-ip-address that was set in the env variable HOSTNAME (see above) during CCF
-deployment.
+where `ccf-ip-address` is the IP address associated with the host name
+where CCF listens (see `PDO_HOSTNAME` above).

 ## Generate Ledger Authority Key

 Responses to read-transactions include a payload signature, where the
-signature is generated within PDO-TP.
+signature is generated within PDO TP.
 The required signing keys must be
-generated before PDO-TP can be opened up for business from PDO
+generated before PDO TP can be opened up for business from PDO
 clients.
 This will be done automatically if you start the CCF network
 with the script `${PDO_HOME}/ccf/bin/start_ccf_network.sh`.